 The disposition of property forfeited to the United States is an executive branch decision and not a matter for the court.
-Consequently, preliminary and final orders of forfeiture should be drafted broadly to direct forfeiture of the property to the United States "for disposition in accordance with law."
-It is also unnecessary to have the court confirm the manner and conditions of the sale of forfeited property except in certain civil settlements.
-In the usual case, the U.S. Marshals Service is to determine the best method and conditions of the sale of forfeited property in its custody.
+Consequently, preliminary and final orders of forfeiture should include language directing forfeiture of the property to the United States "for disposition in accordance with law."